crafting-demo/backend-go-gin/README.md

-# backend-go-gin
+# backend-go

-Go-Gin backend service in a multi-language, multi-service, demo app.
+Go backend service in a multi-language, multi-service, demo app.